-Adolescence : Adolescence is a period in which a person is no longer a child and not yet an adult.
+Adolescence : Adolescence is a period in which a person is no longer a child and $$ not yet an adult.
 Such persons are grouped in the age group of 10 to 19 years.
-Alluvial plain : A level tract of land made up of alluvium or fine rock material brought down by a river. : The total population of an area at the beginning of a given time Base population period.
-Biome : Plant communities occurring in distinct groups in areas having similar climatic conditions.
+Alluvial plain : A level tract of land made up of alluvium or fine rock material Paga namulation brought down by a river.
+The total population of an area at the beginning of a given time.
+Base population : The total population of an area at the beginning of a given time period.
+Biome : Plant communities occuring in distinct groups in areas having Dionic . similar climatic conditions.
 Birth rate : The number of live births for every 1000 persons in a year.
 Depression : In meteorology; it denotes an area of relatively low atmospheric pressure, which is found mainly in temperate regions.
 In geology, it refers to a hollow sunken area of the earth's surface.
 Death rate : The number of deaths per 1000 persons in year.
-Density of population : The average number of persons per unit area, such as a square Dependency ratio : The ratio of people of dependent age (below 15 and above 60 years) to people of economically active ages (15-59 years). : A system which comprises the physical environment and the Ecosystem organisms living therein. : Surroundings or the conditions under which a person or thing Environment exists and develops his or its character.
+Density of population : The average number of persons per unit area, such as a square kilometre.
+Dependency ratio : The ratio of people of dependent age (below 15 and above 60 years) to people of economically active ages (15-59 years).
+Ecosystem : A system which comprises the physical environment and the organisms living therein.
+Environment : Surroundings or the conditions under which a person or thing exists and develops his or its character.
 It covers both physical and cultural elements.
-Fault : A linear break in rocks of the earth's crust along which there has been displacement in a horizontal, vertical or oblique direction.
-Fauna : The animal life of a given area.
-Flora : The total vegetation or plant cover of a region.
-Fold : A bend in the rock strata resulting from compression of an area of the earth's crust.
-Geosyncline : A narrow, shallow, elongated basin with a sinking bottom in which a considerable thickness of sediments was deposited by the rivers coming from Angara and Gondwanaland.
-Glacier A mass of snow and ice that moves slowly under the influence of gravity along a confined course away from its place of accumulation.
-Growth rate of population: The growth rate of population indicates the rate at which the population is growing.
+Fault : A linear break in rocks of the earth's crust along which there has Forms been displacement in a horizontal, vertical or oblique direction.
+The animal life of a given area.
+The total vegetation or plant cover of a region.
+A bend in the rock strata resulting from compression of an area of the earth's crust.
+Geosyncline : A narrow, shallow, elongated basin with a sinking bottom in which a considerable thickness of sediments was deposited by the rivers Glacier : coming from Angara and Gondwanaland.
+A mass of snow and ice that moves slowly under the influence of Giaciei . gravity along a confined course away from its place of accumulation.
+Growth rate of population : The growth rate of population indicates the rate at which the population is growing.
 In estimating the growth rate the increase in population is compared with the base population.
-It can be measured annually or over a decade.
-Indian mainland : It refers to the contiguous stretch of landmass from Jammu and Kashmir to Kanniyakumari and from Gujarat to Arunachal Pradesh.
+It can be Indian mainland : measured annually or over a decade.
+It refers to the contiguous stretch of landmass from Jammu and mulan mannanu : Kashmir to Kanniyakumari and from Gujarat to Arunachal Pradesh.
 Indian Standard Time : The local time along the Standard Meridian of India (82°30'E).
-Inland drainage : A drainage system in which the waters of the rivers do not reach the oceans but fall into an inland sea or lake.
+A drainage system in which the waters of the rivers do not reach - the oceans but fall into an inland sea or lake.